terraform-ibm-modules/terraform-ibm-logs-agent/solutions/fully-configurable/DA-types.md

 # Configuring Logs Agent Tolerations

-When you deploy the IBM Logs agent using the `terraform-ibm-logs-agent` module, you can configure the tolerations that the agent applies to its pods by using the `logs_agent_tolerations` variable.
+When you deploy the IBM Logs agent using `Cloud automation for Logs agent`, you can configure the tolerations that the agent applies to its pods by using the `logs_agent_tolerations` variable.
 This variable allows you to specify tolerations for scheduling the logs agent pods on nodes with specific taints.

 ### Options for `logs_agent_tolerations`
 - `key` (optional): The taint key that the toleration applies to.